filipsPL/fingernat-pymol-plugin/README.md

 ![](obrazki/README-ff4621f4.png)

-click fetch, confirm the installation and the path.
+click `Fetch`, confirm the installation and the path.

-3. The fingeRNAt plugin is available in the Plugin menu:
+3. The fingeRNAt plugin is available from the Plugin menu:

 ![](obrazki/README-ded6536c.png)